opetitprestataire/label-studio/docs/source/guide/setup.md

 <div class="opensource-only">

 !!! error enterprise
-    Label Studio Enterprise has the option include custom scripts as part of your labeling interface.
-Custom scripts allow you to use Javascript to extend your interface and customize annotator workflows.
-For more information, see [Custom Scripts](https://docs.humansignal.com/guide/scripts).
+    Label Studio Enterprise has the option include plugins as part of your labeling interface.
+Plugins allow you to use Javascript to extend your interface and customize annotator workflows.
+For more information, see [Plugins](https://docs.humansignal.com/guide/plugins).

 </div>

 <div class="enterprise-only">

 !!! info Tip
-    You can also implement custom scripts as part of your labeling interface.
-Custom scripts allow you to use Javascript to extend your interface and customize annotator workflows.
-For more information, see [Custom Scripts](scripts).
+    You can also implement plugins as part of your labeling interface.
+Plugins allow you to use Javascript to extend your interface and customize annotator workflows.
+For more information, see [Plugins](plugins).

 </div>